Mury12/mm-ws/README.md

 Routes are added to its specific file inside `src/routers/ROUTE-GROUP-NAME.php` If another router file is needed, also is needed to modify `src/routes.php` in order to add a new domain to this file.
+The router can also interpret folder path mapping, just like `routers/ws/v2/companies/users.php` then your endpoint will result in `ws/v2/companies/users/<any other child>`

 ### Route model:

 - `src/routers/ws/v2.php` -> The actual webservices routes
 - `src/routers/ms.php` -> General service routes
-- `src/routers/error.php` -> Error routes
+- `src/routers/health.php` -> Ws health status

 > Note that you can add as much router files as you want.
 The name of the file will be the prefix
 > so if you need to create multiple domains, it is possible to use as folders, just like